3pxh/farsketched/TaskList.md

 # Farsketched Implementation Task List

-## 1. Core Infrastructure Setup
-- [x] Initialize project with Vite, React, and TypeScript
-- [x] Set up Tauri for desktop application
-- [x] Create basic type definitions in types.ts
-- [x] Set up WebRTC connection infrastructure
-- [x] Implement STUN server configuration
-- [x] Create SQLite database for host settings and game history
-- [x] Set up build process for client web page

-## 2. Host Application Development
-- [ ] Create host UI components:
-  - [ ] Lobby screen with QR code generation
-  - [ ] Player list display
-  - [ ] Game state display
-  - [ ] Image display with animations
-  - [ ] Timer display with audio effects
-  - [ ] Scoring display
-- [ ] Implement game state management:
-  - [ ] Create game state reducer
-  - [ ] Implement timer system
-  - [ ] Add audio effects system
-  - [ ] Add text-to-speech system
-- [ ] Set up image generation API integration:
-  - [ ] Implement Stable Diffusion API client
-  - [ ] Add error handling and retry logic
-  - [ ] Create settings UI for API key management

-## 3. Client Application Development
-- [ ] Create client UI components:
-  - [ ] QR code scanner
-  - [ ] Player setup form
-  - [ ] Game state displays
-  - [ ] Input forms for prompts and guesses
-  - [ ] Timer display
-- [ ] Implement client state management:
-  - [ ] Create local storage for player ID
-  - [ ] Handle connection state
-  - [ ] Manage game state updates
-  - [ ] Implement reconnection logic

-## 4. Game Logic Implementation
-- [ ] Implement game flow:
-  - [ ] Lobby stage
-  - [ ] Prompting stage
-  - [ ] Fooling stage
-  - [ ] Guessing stage
-  - [ ] Scoring stage
-  - [ ] Game over stage
-- [ ] Add scoring system:
-  - [ ] Calculate points for correct guesses
-  - [ ] Calculate points for fooling others
-  - [ ] Calculate points for image creators
-- [ ] Implement achievement system:
-  - [ ] Track statistics during gameplay
-  - [ ] Calculate achievements at game end
-  - [ ] Display achievement results

-## 5. Error Handling and Resilience
+## Developer Experience
+- [ ] Run the client via vite.
+When gh tried peerjs wouldn't connect, unlike the python server.
+It would be nice for hot module reloading.
+- [ ] Having a single-component workflow where we mock data would be nice.
+Storybook seems heavyweight, but maybe something similar.
+Might take care of most of the use above too.

+## Game functionality
+- [ ] Go through all images in a round
+- [ ] Play multiple rounds
+- [ ] Final scoring screen, show players all the images on their devices w/ ability to save
+- [ ] Handle edge cases

+## Logging / Feedback
+- [ ] Add some logging which we can use to diagnose crashes?
+Having a host send us a stack trace as well as the set of all messages ever processed would be convenient.
+Also the ability to report in-game that something is wrong (and sends us a list of all the messages received).

+## Aesthetics / Fun
+- [ ] Add an in-game announcer who speaks
+- [ ] Background music
+- [ ] Sound effects
+- [ ] Animations
+- [ ] Something for people to do while they wait?
+  - [ ] ChatGPT says it prefers X or Y? (precompute)

+## Error Handling
 - [ ] Implement connection recovery:
   - [ ] Automatic reconnection attempts
+  - [ ] Store the peer id in localstorage on clients, have them attempt to use the same id to connect (so they're identified as the same player; otherwise we'll need a player id)
   - [ ] State synchronization on reconnection
-  - [ ] Handle disconnection gracefully
+  - [ ] Handle disconnection gracefully (and don't wait on non-present players)
-- [ ] Add message idempotency:
-  - [ ] Track processed message IDs
-  - [ ] Prevent duplicate message processing
 - [ ] Handle API failures:
-  - [ ] Retry logic for image generation
+  - [ ] Retry logic for image generation?
-  - [ ] Error feedback to players
+  - [ ] Error feedback to players on generation failure?
-  - [ ] Alternative prompt submission

-## 6. Testing
+## Testing
 - [ ] Unit tests:
   - [ ] Game state reducer
   - [ ] Message handling